 But what are the right conversations to have?
-Ocean freight tracking is uniquely complex when you consider the vast number and types of delays that can happen, rolled cargo, lengthy stops and complicated regulatory terrain.
+Sea freight tracking is uniquely complex when you consider the vast number and types of delays that can happen, rolled cargo, lengthy stops and complicated regulatory terrain.
 What’s more, the reality is that for decades, ocean freight visibility has been hampered by antiquated technology.

 That makes it all the more critical to ask the right questions when evaluating real-time visibility solutions.
 The space has been seeing some dramatic innovation of late, and the landscape is changing in exciting ways.
 I’d like to set the stage by explaining what makes ocean freight tracking different from over-the-road tracking in an effort to shed some light on the sometimes-murky realm of ocean freight tracking.
-I’d also like to offer advice on how to cut through misinformation out there from vendors who would lead you to believe that ocean freight tracking is, well, a breeze.
+I’d also like to offer advice on how to cut through misinformation out there from vendors who would lead you to believe that tracking sea cargo is, well, a breeze.
 It’s anything but.

 What’s more, when it comes to tracking ocean freight, there is still a surprisingly high number of manual processes.
 Technology, where it does exist, is often outdated and/or proprietary, and the various ocean freight tracking systems are siloed and not talking to each other.
 In short, inefficiencies and challenges abound.
 The good news is there’s plenty of room for improvement with the right application of modern digital ocean freight visibility technologies.